DomiKamu/OhmerPrems/docs/modules/6OP-DX/Manual.md

 ![](_img/6OP-DX_Cobalt_Presentation.png)

-This is a **117HP** 6-operator algorithm-based FM (PM, phase modulation) synthesizer voice.
+This will be the manual for 6OP-DX module, **117HP** 6-operator algorithm-based FM (PM, phase modulation) synthesizer voice.

-:warning: like the 6OP-DX module (as "Alpha" pre-release v2.6.10), this manual is under construction!
+:warning: This manual will be built for v2.6.14 or v2.6.15.